Fadir Test: Procedure and Interpretation (Hip Disorder)

 Sometimes the patient will feel pain behind the buttock or along the thigh.
 This can direct the health professional towards a disorder of the sciatic nerve, or a piriformis syndrome.

-If the test is positive, this can lead to further diagnosis including further clinical assessments such as range of motion, strength and other specific tests.
-Tests ofmedical imaging could also be prescribed to better visualize the integrity of the anatomical structures of the affected hip.
+If the test is positive, this may lead to further diagnosis including other clinical assessments such as range of motion, strength and other specific tests.
+Medical imaging tests could also be ordered to better visualize the integrity of the anatomical structures of the affected hip.

 References